Sonic the Hedgehog (1991 video game): Background and character design

 In the 1980s, Sega had limited success with Genesis ports of its arcade games, but wanted a stronger foothold against its main competitor, Nintendo.
 In 1988, Sega of Japan began an in-house competition to create a rival to Nintendo's mascot Mario.
-For the next three years, programmers and designers at Sega worked on a brand character to rival Mario.
+For the next three years, programmers and designers at Sega worked on a brand new character to rival Mario.
 In 1990, Sega ordered its in-house development studios to develop a game featuring a mascot for the company.
 Sega's president Hayao Nakayama wanted a character as iconic as Mickey Mouse.

 Conception of Sonic the Hedgehog began in November 1989, when character designer Naoto Ohshima was working on another project titled Twin Stars.
 The story focused on a pair of twin brothers from the Dream World defending it against the boss of the Nightmare World, "Thirteen."
 The game was to feature smooth terrain and loops that the characters would run through.
 While the gameplay concept was approved by Ohshima's superiors, the characters were not, leaving Ohshima to come up with a new protagonist.

 The team developed ideas for characters, an engine, and gameplay mechanics.
 Development emphasized speed, so Sega considered fast creatures such as kangaroos and squirrels and eliminated designs not associated with fast animals.
 One idea, a rabbit able to grasp objects with prehensile ears, showed promise but was too complex for the Genesis hardware.
 The team narrowed its search to animals that could roll into a ball, their idea for an attacking move, and considered armadillos and hedgehogs.
 The hedgehog character, proposed by employee Naoto Ohshima, prevailed.
 Ohshima went on vacation to New York, taking sketches with him.
 He went to Central Park and asked locals for their opinions on them, and Sonic was the favorite.
 A man with a moustache, who eventually became Dr. Robotnik, was in second place.